jsbakker/Cocoatainer/README.md

         [config resolveComponent:@protocol(MyProtocol)];
 ```

 A class' dependents can be protocols, and a protocol's dependents can be classes.
-Here's what 6 dependencies
+Here's what 6 dependencies looks like
 ```objective-c
     [config registerComponent:@protocol(IDependsOnMultiple)
                  dependentOn1:[MyClassA class]